zhangjinpengGithub/cfDNAanalyzer/README.md

   -T     FILE   A TAB-delimited TSS information file without any header.
                 The file must have six columns: (1) chromosome, (2) 1-base TSS coordinate, (3) gene name, (4) strand (+1/-1) and (5) TSS ID (e.g., for genes with multiple TSS, this could be geneName_1, geneName_2, etc.)
                 If not provided, TSSs (cfDNAanalyzer/Epic-seq/code/priordata/sample_hg19.txt or cfDNAanalyzer/Epic-seq/code/priordata/sample_hg38.txt) from the original Promoter Fragmentation Entropy paper will be used.
-  --PFE  STR    Addtional parameter setting for PFE analysis.
+  --PFE  STR    Additional parameter setting for PFE analysis.
                 The full parameter list is available by running: Rscript cfDNAanalyzer/Epic-seq/code/runEPIC.R -h.[optional]

 ----- Options for TSS Coverage (TSSC) -----